Multi-agency training aims to develop the following:

 Tel (Mil): 79 4904 (Civ): 05254 982 4904

-This is to be attended by those who work regularly with children, young people and adults.
-Including those with particular responsibility for safeguarding and who have previously completed the level 2 Single Agency Basic Safeguarding Training.
+This must be attended by those who work regularly with children, young people and adults.
+Including those with particular responsibility for safeguarding and who have previously completed the MOD level 2 Single Agency Basic Safeguarding Training.

-In additon any Advanced courses such as Neglect and Physical abuse should be attended to further knoweledge and skills.
-You should attend Case Conference Roles and Responsibilities if you are likely to attend a Child Protection Case Conference as part of your role.
+In addition any advanced courses such as Neglect and Physical abuse should be attended to further knoweledge and skills.

 Courses offered and application process:

 - A full list of courses offered can be found on the Course List.